AnicetusCer/roto/README.md

 - **Browse any day** – Pick any calendar date (weekends included) to see its slots or a friendly “No rota found” message.
 - **Flexible slots** – Schema 0.3 stores labelled slots (Option 1, Grab & Go, Duty, etc.) plus optional tags for allergens or year groups.
 - **Looping cycles** – Supply a repeat anchor once and the app keeps the rota cycling forever without duplicating dates.
+- **Ready-made samples** – A library of example rotas ships in `app/src/main/assets/sample_rotas` so you can see working files or share starters with families.
 - **Offline JSON import** – Load your rota via **Load rota (JSON)** or by placing `RotoRota.json` in the app’s scoped Downloads directory.
 - **AI helper prompt** – The setup screen’s **Copy AI Instructions** button gives parents/carers a ready-made prompt to turn a PDF/photo into valid JSON with their own assistant.
 - **Privacy by default** – No analytics, tracking, or proprietary dependencies; the app runs happily offline and is F-Droid friendly.